EDIpack/EDIpack2.0/doc/examples/02_ahm.rst

 Attractive Hubbard model
 =============================================

-In this second example we focus on the use of |edipack2| ED method as a solver for DMFT in presence of superconductivity, i.e. :f:var:`ed_mode` = **superc**.
+In this second example we focus on the use of |edipack| ED method as a solver for DMFT in presence of superconductivity, i.e. :f:var:`ed_mode` = **superc**.

 We consider the simple, but non-trivial, case of the attractive